 On May 30, 2006, the Shareholders at the Annual Meeting of Stockholders approved the adoption of an Employee Stock Purchase Plan ("ESPP").
 The ESPP became effective on July 1, 2006 and allows eligible employees to authorize payroll deductions of up to 20% of their base salary to be applied toward the purchase of full shares of common stock on the last day of the offering period.
 Offering periods under the ESPP are three months in duration and begin on each January 1, April 1, July 1, and October 1.
-Shares will be purchased on the last day of each offering period at a price of 95% of fair market value of the common stock for such date as reported on Nasdaq.
-The aggregate number of shares of Allscripts common stock that may be issued under the ESPP may not exceed 250,000 shares and no one employee may purchase any shares under the ESPP having a collective fair market value greater than \$25,000 in any one calendar year.
-The shares available for purchase under the ESPP may be drawn from either authorized but previously unissued shares of common stock or from reacquired shares of common stock, including shares purchased by Allscripts in the open market and held as treasury shares.
+Shares will be purchased on the last day of each offering period at a price of 95% of fair market value of the common stock on such date as reported on Nasdaq.
+The aggregate number of shares of Allscripts common stock that may be issued under the ESPP may not exceed 250 shares and no one employee may purchase any shares under the ESPP having a collective fair market value greater than \$25 in any one calendar year.
+The shares of common stock, including shares purchased by Allscripts in the open market and held as treasury shares.
 Allscripts will treat the ESPP as a non-compensatory plan in accordance with SFAS No. 123(R).
-There were no shares purchased under the ESPP as of June 30, 2006.
+As of September 30, 2006, 8 shares were issued under the ESPP, which resulted in \$143 in net proceeds.